trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    The specific version number is not important as long as you retrieved the latest image with the `docker pull tezos/tezos:master` command.

    Don't close this terminal window or exit the Docker terminal session, because Docker will close the container.
-   If you accidentally close the container, you can run the `docker run -it --rm --volume $(pwd):/home/tezos/hello-world-kernel --entrypoint /bin/sh --name octez-container tezos/tezos:master` again to restart it.
+   If you accidentally close the container, you can run the `docker run ...` command again to restart it.

 1. Within the container, go to the `hello-world-kernel` folder: